TheOdinProject/curriculum/rails/databases.md

 ### Using Functions to Aggregate Your Data

 When you run a vanilla SQL query, you often get back a bunch of rows.
 Sometimes you want to just return a single relevant value that aggregates a column, like the `COUNT` of posts a user has written.
-In this case, just use one of the functions offered by SQL (most of which you'd expect to be there, like `SUM` and `MIN` and `MAX` etc).
+In this case, just use one of the helpful "aggregate" functions offered by SQL (most of which you'd expect to be there -- functions like `SUM` and `MIN` and `MAX` etc).
 You include the function as a part of the `SELECT` statement, like `SELECT MAX(users.age) FROM users`.
 The function will operate on just a single column unless you specify `*`, which only works for some functions like `COUNT` (because how would you `MAX` a column for "name"?).

 You often see aliases (`AS`) used to rename columns or aggregate functions so you can call them by that alias later, e.g. `SELECT MAX(users.age) AS highest_age FROM users` will return a column called `highest_age` with the maximum age in it.

 Now we're getting into the fun stuff.
-Aggregate functions like `COUNT` which return just a single value for your whole dataset are nice, but they become really useful when you just want to use them on specific chunks of your data and then group them together, e.g. displaying the `COUNT` of posts for EACH user (as opposed to the count of all posts by all users).
+Aggregate functions like `COUNT` which return just a single value for your whole dataset are nice, but they become really useful when you want to use them on very specific chunks of your data and then group them together, e.g. displaying the `COUNT` of posts for EACH user (as opposed to the count of all posts by all users).
 That would look like:

     SELECT users.name, COUNT(posts.*) AS posts_written
     FROM users